 So, acknowledge that you did eat more than you intended, learn from the experience and move on.
 Analyse what went wrong and focus on what you can improve on.

 For example, stop stocking up on keropok (you can't eat what you don't have), and have a plan for the next time you find yourself in a stressful situation.
-Instead of mindlessly munching in front of the TV as a coping mechanism, call up family and friends for a quick chat.
+Instead of mindlessly munching in front of the TV as a coping mechanism, call up family or friends for a quick chat.

 And don't take setbacks personally — bingeing doesn't make you “weak”, and it doesn't mean you've “failed”.
 You are more than what you eat (or do).